dhruvgairola/dhruvgairola.github.io/_posts/2018-02-26-Cryptocurrency.md

 * Defining distributed consensus :
   * Protocol terminates and all correct nodes decide on the same value.
   * The value must have been proposed by some correct node.
-  * e.g., A wants to pay B so she broadcasts the transaction to all bitcoin nodes.
+  * e.g., A wants to pay B so she broadcasts the transaction to all Bitcoin nodes.
 Data in transaction : Signature of A, public key of B and hash (receipt).
-* How consensus could work in bitcoin :
+* How consensus could work in Bitcoin :
   * All nodes have a sequence of blocks of transactions they've reached consensus on.
   * Each node has a set of outstanding transactions it's heard about.
   * Disadv : Nodes may crash, nodes may be malicious, not all pairs of nodes connected, faults in network, latency, no notion of global time.